-- A. Quotation marks are placed outside periods and commas, even when the quotation logically falls within the sentence; the colon and semi-colon follow the quotation mark; the question mark falls within the quotation marks only when it belongs to the material quoted. - B. Three or more elements in a series are separated by commas, including a comma before the "and" which precedes the last element: introit, offertory, and communion. - C. Possesives of words ending in s, x, and z: The Chicago Manual recommends always adding both s and apostrophe: Des Prez's, but it concedes an alternative practice of only an apostrophe.
-We recommend that pronunciation be the guide: if it is pronounced Des Prezes (unlikely), add both apostrophe and s; otherwise add only apostrophe.
-Particularly clumsy is Jesus's, which ought always to be Jesus'. - D. Punctuation indicating omitted material: omitted words are indicated by three periods each separated by a space.
-When the material follows a complete sentence, the period punctuating the sentence comes first, followed by a space and three periods each separated by a space.
+- A. Quotation marks are placed outside periods, commas, even when the quotation logically falls within the sentence; the colon and semi-colon follow the quotation mark; the question mark falls within the quotation marks only when it belongs to the material quoted. - B. Three or more elements in a series are separated by commas, including a comma before the "and" which precedes the last element: introit, offertory, and communion. - C. Punctuation indicating omitted material: omitted words are indicated by three periods each separated by a space.
+When the material follows a complete sentence, the period punctuating the sentence comes first, followed by a space and three periods separated by a space.
 These are used only within a text and not before or after.
 Avoid the unit of three periods without spaces, available on some word-processors. - There are . . . seven introits for this common. . . .
-However, there are only three graduals. - E. Punctuation surrounding italicized words-including periods, commas, question marks, parentheses, and quotation marks-should NOT be in italics, but in the font of the surrounding text (Cf. Chicago Manual, ¶6.2); e.g., "Sacred Music," not "Sacred Music," Punctuation within the italicized material remains italicized. - F.Abbreviations of single words take a period, including St. as in St. Augustine, and academic degrees (without spaces between): Ph.D., U.S., U.K. Multiple-word designations of organizations may omit the periods: CMMA; initials indicating religious orders are given periods and set off by commas:
+However, there are only three graduals. - D. Abbreviations of single words take a period, including St. as in St. Augustine, and academic degrees (without spaces between): Ph.D., U.S., U.K. Multiple-word designations of organizations may omit the periods: CMAA; initials indicating religious orders are given periods and set off by commas: